 […]

 EaEntry shall contain an EA certificate, the URL for the connection by the AA, and optionally the URL for the connection by the ITS-Station.
+If the EA only supports butterfly authorization requests, the URL for connection by the AA shall be set to an empty string.

 AaEntry shall contain an AA certificate, and optionally the URL for the connection by the ITS-Station.
+The URL for connection by the EA to allow butterfly key requests shall be distributed using out-of-band-measures.

 […]